Nitrate in community water systems

 Nitrate is also a concern in private wells.
-For well owners, the only way to know if a well contains nitrate is to have it tested.
-Water testing services are available from both county health agencies and private laboratories.
-Well water should be tested annually, as nitrate levels fluctuate over time.
-To ensure that a laboratory is certified by MDH to test drinking water for nitrate, see How to Search for Accredited Laboratories.
-For more information about nitrate in well water, see Nitrate in Well Water and Nitrate in Drinking Water.
+The only way to know if a private well contains nitrate is to have it tested.
+Private well users are responsible for testing their well water for nitrate.
+MDH recommends private well users test their water every other year for nitrate, as nitrate levels fluctuate over time.
+Contact a Minnesota Department of Health (MDH) accredited laboratory to get a sample container and instructions on how to submit a sample.
+For more information about nitrate in well water, see Nitrate in Drinking Water.
 See also Water Testing for Nitrate from the Minnesota Department of Agriculture.

 Last updated November 2018.
 Updates are made when data become available; not all data are available annually.